 Add a health check

-The combined check states attached to an element are used to calculate its overall health status.
+Health checks use check functions to report the status of elements (components and relations) in StackState based on the data from telemetry streams.
+Any element in a StackState topology view with a telemetry stream attached can be monitored by a health check.
 When the status of an element changes, a state change event is generated.
 These events can be used to trigger event notifications and actions.

-Most elements in the StackState topology will have a relevant health check added when they are created.
-If required, you can also add custom health checks that calculate a health state in StackState based on available telemetry streams or synchronize health data from an external monitoring system.
+Most elements in the StackState topology will have a relevant health check added when the are created.
+If required, you can assign additional custom health checks to an element in the StackState Topology Perspective.

 - 1.Select the element that you want to assign a health check to.

 - Name - The health check name.
-Will be displayed in the StackState UI right panel details tab Health section.
+Will be displayed in the StackState UI Health pane.

 - Description - Optional, can be used to explain the check in greater detail.